HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 The COLR vector format is supported on all major modern browsers, but only fairly recently.
 The fourth format is embedding SVG in OpenType (not to be confused with SVG fonts), but not supported in Chrome.
 One drawback of SVG in OpenType is lack of support for font variations, an increasingly important aspect of modern Web design.
 For this reason, the COLR format is likely to prevail, particularly as support for gradients and clipping is being developed for a future version of COLR.
 Vector formats are usually much smaller than images, and also scale cleanly to larger sizes, so when COLR arrives with a richer shading model, it could well become popular.

 One reason for the poor support of color fonts on the web is that the colors have to be baked into the font files themselves.
-If you use the same typeface with three different color combinations, near-identical files have to be downloaded three times, and changng a color means reaching for a font editor.
+If you use the same typeface with three different color combinations, near-identical files have to be downloaded three times, and changing a color means reaching for a font editor.

 While there is a feature in CSS to [override or replace the color palettes in fonts](https://drafts.csswg.org/css-fonts-4/#font-palette-values), this has not yet been implemented in browsers, which certainly holds back the ease of deploying color web fonts.